mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/data-management.md

 The Mendix Platform automatically handles persistent storage of your data in a database.
 This includes creating and updating the database and the required creation of tables and database constraints.
 Mendix also automatically generates all queries and data manipulation statements to retrieve and modify your data.

 A Mendix app project includes a local database for development and provisions a "sandbox" environment using a PostgreSQL database.
 The Mendix Platform automatically provisions your test, acceptance, and production environment databases on the Mendix Cloud or a platform of your choice.
 Data is secured at both the platform- and application-level, which ensures that access to data is constrained to permitted users only.
-The migration of data is handled within the platform, and existing databases can be queried using our database connector.
+The migration of data is handled within the platform, and existing databases can be queried using our [Database Connector](https://appstore.home.mendix.com/link/app/2888/) add-on, which is available in the Mendix App Store.

 ## {Video}